 The Category 1 mean in November returned 7 minutes and 5 seconds while the Category 1 90th centile was 11 minutes and 54 seconds.
 Apart from last month, the Category 1 90th centile had remained within the standard each week since the implementation of the Ambulance Response Programme (ARP), and shows that our most critical patients are being responded to quickly.
 The latest nationally published data shows that the Trust is ranked second in the Category 1 mean measure and ranked first in the Category 1 90th centile measure when compared to all Ambulance Trusts across England.
-The overall increasing pressure on the healthcare system in England is resulting in a difficulty to deliver apart from throughout October and November, when the target was narrowly missed due to an increase in demand.
+The overall increasing pressure on the healthcare system in England is resulting in a difficulty to deliver

-Please note: 999 performance data is correct as at 14/12/21 and is subject to change due to data validation processes
+Please note: 999 performance data is correct as at 14/12/21 and is subject to change due to data validation processes lease note: 999 performance data validation processes